andrearcaina/fafnir/docs/authentication.md

 3. **Token Storage**: The JWT token is stored in an HttpOnly cookie to prevent XSS attacks.
 The cookie is sent with every request to the API Gateway.
 4. **Token Validation**: The API Gateway validates the JWT token on each request.
 If the token is valid, the request is forwarded to the appropriate service.
 If the token is invalid or expired, the API Gateway returns a 401 Unauthorized response.
 5. **Logout**: Users can log out, which will invalidate the JWT token and remove it from the HttpOnly cookie.
+6. **Account Deletion**: Users can delete their accounts, which will remove their data from all associated databases and invalidate any active JWT tokens.

 ## Potential Future Enhancements
 - **OAuth2 Support**: Implement OAuth2 authentication with providers like Google, Facebook, etc.